 One day after the Royals won the 2015 World Series, square offshore sportsbook Bovada released odds for the 2016 World Series.
 Shortly after, 5Dimes released odds and we’ve continued to update odds throughout the season.

 Since the beginning of the season, the Cubs have held strong as World Series favorites and rightfully so.
-They’re now at +275, but the Nats and Rangers are close by.
+They’re now at +238, with the Red Sox, Rangers, Nats, and Dodgers with the next best odds.
+However, bettors shouldn’t shy away from the wild card teams either, as they’ve been able to win the World Series in the past.

 Below was published on April 1, 2016